Jmcglobal/Jenkins-MyProjects/Jenkins-ci-and-argocd.md

               }
             }

+- Deveopers can focused on coding and committing their work on central project repo, jenkins pipeline will be triggered, and run the testing and all required stages, then then argocd will deployed the software to kubernetes cluster, and anyone in the team can test the application progress and feature.
+With the script above, after all the required stages and testing have completed, it will pull and merge, update version tag, commit and also push it back to argocd repo server.
+There wont be any error

    ### RUN THE PIPELINE

-Before runninmg running the jenkins ci script here is the current state of the argocd server and kubernetes cluster
+Before running the jenkins ci script here is the current state of the argocd server and kubernetes cluster

 ![argocd-state](https://github.com/Jmcglobal/Jenkins-MyProjects/assets/101070055/44d3f233-f10d-4020-97cd-4c64f62bc534)